mafiuss/sandcat/README.md

 # Project Name

 This is an opinionated full stack coffee-script web app kit, it uses:

+- coffee-script only throughout all the stack
 - stylus for stylesheets
 - jade as the view engine
 - gulp as the build system
+- mongodb

 It builds a minified/vulcanized html/css/js dist too.